MosesSupposes/Case-Aid-Companion/README.md

 - Add a changelog 🗒
 - Deploy 🚀
 - Auto-populate the next "From" input with the value of the last "To" input.
-- Fix bug that causes app to crash when pressing the "Undo" button once the total distance is at 0 miles.